 If you desire structure that reinforces gospel centered reflection, a guided prayer journal can help anchor daily devotion in biblical clarity rather than emotion.

-Marks of Living Faith
+Marks of Saving Faith

 Self examination should be sober, yet humble.